 The newsletter contains a broad variety of information related to sea kayaking, from updates on gear and environmental issues to events around Puget Sound, and reports from club members on trips and kayaking experiences.
 The newsletter also prints requests for people seeking paddling partners, ads for used boats, etc. We welcome (ok, beg for) contributions from members.

 The kayak club offers trips which range from short evening paddles to long weekends and week-long trips.
 The2013 trip schedule has just over 40 trips and events.
 The trips are open to SSKC members and their guests.
 The club also assists members in getting paddlers together who want to do longer expeditions.

-We have an annual Trip Planning Party for all members; this year's was January 26, 2013.
+We have an annual Trip Planning Party for all members; this year's will be January 25, 2014.
 You need not be an expert kayaker to offer a trip, but you should select a trip that is comfortable for your skill level.
 You may come prepared with ideas for trips or get advice at the planning party from other, more experienced members.
 Trip schedules usually come out in late February.
 We mail them with the newsletter, or upon joining the club, and keep the schedule up to date on the website (for members only) with additions and corrections.